thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Add Users to Group

 To programmatically add existing ThoughtSpot users to a group, use this API endpoint.
 When you assign users to a group, the users inherits the privileges assigned to that group.
 At least one of id or name of the group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async addUsersToGroup(